ali-sdk/ali-mc/README.md

 # ali-ocs
 Aliyun OCS(open cache storage) client.
-A standard implemetation of memcached binary protocol.
+A standard implemetation of memcached binary protocol, and is compatible with spymemcached-2.12.0.jar.

 [![NPM version][npm-image]][npm-url]